MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 **To use the No Symbols Loaded document page to help find and load missing symbols:**

--   To change the search path, select an unselected path, or select **New Path** or **New VSTS Path** and enter a new path.
+-   To change the search path, select an unselected path, or select **New Path** or **New VSTS Path** and enter or select a new path.
 Select **Load** to search the paths again and load the symbol file if it is found.
 -   To override any symbol options and retry the search paths, select **Browse and find \<executable-name>**.
 The symbol file is loaded if it is found, or **File Explorer** opens so you can manually select the symbol file.
 -   To open the **Options** > **Debugging** > **Symbols** page, select **Change Symbol Settings**.
 -   To show the disassembly in a new window one time, select **view disassembly**, or select **Options dialog** to set the option to always show the disassembly when source or symbol files are not found.
 -   To show the locations searched and the outcome, expand **Symbol load information**.

 ## See also
 [Understand symbol files and Visual Studio symbol settings](https://blogs.msdn.microsoft.com/devops/2015/01/05/understanding-symbol-files-and-visual-studios-symbol-settings/)